technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 02/Lab02.md

 7. Once the trigger is created, **Time to test your trigger** message is displayed. **Close** it.
-We will tweak the basic flow of the trigger a bit to get out functionality implemented and then will test it.
+We will tweak the basic flow of the trigger a bit to get our functionality implemented and then will test it.

     ![](./media/image24.png)